splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 * If changes need to be made to index destinations, navigate to the ``/opt/sc4s/local/context`` directory to start.
 * Edit `splunk_metadata.csv` to review or change the index configuration and revise as required for the data sources utilized in your environment.
-Simply uncomment the relevant line and enter the desired index.
+Simply replace the index to the desired index.
 The "Sources" document details the specific entries in this table that pertain to the individual data source filters that are included with SC4S.
 * Other Splunk metadata (e.g. source and sourcetype) can be overriden via this file as well.
 This is an advanced topic, and further information is covered in the "Log Path overrides" section of the Configuration document.